saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

   ```

   More complicated example of project containing `wordpress` and `frontend` component.
+  If you need to deploy wordpress component in a namespace different from ArgoCD project's one (i.e. `wordpress`), you need to add `extraDestinationNamespaces: ["wordpress"]` and `argocd.namespace=wordpress`, like in the example below
   Also defined sample of all extra wordpress params that could be set:

   ```yaml